-Cavapoo Puppy WaitlistWaitlist NOW open
+Cavapoo Puppy WaitlistWaitlist NOW OPEN for 2024

 Our Cavapoos will be full grown at approximately 15-20 pounds.
 F1b red, red and white, parti colored Cavapoo (aka Cavadoodle / Cavoodle) litter.
 No matter what you call them, they are super cute!

 All litter plans are expected but not guaranteed.
 For the waitlist, please see below, and please note the litter plans will become more specific as the date gets closer.